wu87988622/ohara/docs/src/rest/rest-zookeepers.rst

 get a zookeeper cluster
 -----------------------

-*GET /v0/zookeepers/$name*
+*GET /v0/zookeepers/$name?group=$group*

-Get zookeeper information by name.
-This API could fetch all information of a zookeeper (include state)
+Get zookeeper information by name and group.
+This API could fetch all information of a zookeeper (include state).
+We will use the GROUP_DEFAULT as the query parameter "?group=" if you don't specify it.

 Example Response
   .. code-block:: json